ManiacBoy777/Extract/readme.md

-## A bash script that handles very simple extraction of these compressed types:
+## ,A bash script that handles very simple extraction of these compressed types:
 ```
 .tar.bz2
 .tar.gz